learn-academy-2024-alpha/unit-3-assessment-Rashadjaxon/README.md

 1. What are three (3) syntax differences between HTML and JSX?

--
+- JSX is a JS syntax extension
--
+- JSX expressions must have one parent element
--
+-to create a class in JSX we use "className", in HtML we use class

 2. What is yarn?
 What file(s) are modified when you run the command yarn in your terminal?
+Yarn manages packages that are in JS.
+Yarn modifies package.json and yarn.lock

 3. What is the difference between state values and props in React?
+State allows changes to its internal data using setState. while props are immutable data passed from parent to child components allowing components to be changed externally

 4. STRETCH (optional): What is the difference between a div tag and a span tag?